kumarmalladhi/flex-reviews/README.md

 ## AI tool disclosure

-- I used **ChatGPT (GPT-5 Thinking)** to help scaffold the project structure and write boilerplate.
-I reviewed and edited all code.
+- The initial project structure and boilerplate were generated using ChatGPT for speed.
+All logic, data, and deployment setup were manually reviewed and refined by me (Sam Malladi)